Kerbalism/Kerbalism/README.md

   Data is collected and stored in the vessel solid state drives, then transmitted back home for that sweet science reward.
   Some of this data can't be transmitted directly, and need to be analyzed in a laboratory to produce transmissible data.
   Transmission happen over long periods of time, even when the vessels are not loaded.

-#RESOURCES

-  Resource consumers and producers are simulated at all time, even on unloaded vessels.
-This not only include all Kerbalism mechanics that involve resources, but also all stock components, and components of some selected third-party mods.

 #AUTOMATION